brianfitzgerald/snap-templates/readme.md

 * CircleCI for this repo
 * Graphical playground for writing mapping templates
-* A better solution for remotely loading and storing schemas, such as easy integration with DynamoDB
+* A better solution for remotely loading and storing schemas, such as DynamoDB
 * Simple server that can be set up without needing to write JavaScript; add a GUI for writing templates and setting up auth (a la AppSync)